NosPo-Studio/NosGa-Engine/ReadMe.md

 is a object oriented in source game engine for OpenComputers with all you need to create a 2D game.

 # Features

+More informations about the single features you can get in the wiki.

 ### Render Engine:
 NosGa provides a self managed multi window 2D render engine using the gpu.copy function to move the camera and sprites without rerendering the visible areas/sprites.
 Toghether with the slightly modified DoubleBuffering method (by IgorTimofeev) you get the best possible OC graphic performance with very less effort.